Skip to contents

 first_duration = 1, frame_duration = 1.2, last_duration = 4)

-The third pattern cycles through repositories instead of through time — punchcard_plot() is rendered once per repo, so the GIF feels like flipping through a deck of cards.
+The third pattern cycles through repositories instead of through time.
+The punchcard_plot() graph is rendered once per repo, so the GIF feels like flipping through a deck of cards.
+The example below ranks repos by commit count; see the “Rank by stars” tip below for an API-backed alternative.

 dplyr::count(repo, sort = TRUE) |>